dqops/dqo/docs/working-with-dqo/integration-with-external-tools/airflow/table-status-operators.md

 ## Operator parameters

-Parameters allows selection of specific checks results that should be contained in the received status.
+Parameters allow selection of specific checks results that should be contained in the received status.
-The required parameters clearly indicates the specific table in a connection.
+The required parameters set clearly indicates the specific table in a connection.

 | Name                       | Description                                                                                                                                                                                                         | Type                                                          |
 |----------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------|